Can Passengers Get Compensation for Drunk Driving Accidents?

 Potential Passenger Blame for a Portion of the Crash

-Aside from obtaining treatment from a medical provider, you will want to document the accident as much as you possibly can.
-If you were a passenger in a car with an intoxicated driver, you will need to be prepared to explain why you got into the vehicle knowing the driver was drinking.
+Aside from obtaining treatment from a medical provider, you will want to document the accident as much as possible.
+If you were a passenger in a car with an intoxicated driver, you must be prepared to explain why you got into the vehicle knowing the driver was drinking.
 In the event you are involved in a crash where the other car’s motorist was the intoxicated party driving over the legal limit for BAC, it is a good idea to attempt to find out where they had been coming from or where they had been drinking in the timeframe before the accident.
 Every bit of documentation you can obtain may strengthen your case against the at-fault party.

 Pursuing Exemplary Damages